Signynt/signynts-darkroom-shortcut/README.md

 4. Each processed image should now have a corresponding image labeled `-Inverted` at the end of the filename, and you're done!
 If you selected the IR option continue to the next step.
 5. The parts of the image recognized as dust or scratches will appear as if they have been ereased.
 To fix these parts of the image open it in Affinity Photo or Photoshop
 6. **For Affinity Photo**: In the macros folder called `Signynt's Darkroom Shortcut` select the macro called `Remove Dust`
 	- You can check to see if you are happy with the infill by comparing the layer called `Dust Removed` with the layer called `Image`.
+	- To remove dust that was missed: Use `Inpainting Brush Tool`
-If you want to do the removal in a specific part of the image, erease the `Dust Removed` layer in that spot.
-If there is more dust that wasn't removed, you can select the `Inpainting Brush Tool` and remove them manually
+	- To undo the dust removal in certain areas: Select the `Dust Removed` layer & use the `Erease Brush Tool` to erease those areas
-6. **For Photoshop**: In the macros folder called `Signynt's Darkroom Shortcut` select the macro called `Remove Dust`
+6. **For Photoshop**: In the actions folder called `Signynt's Darkroom Shortcut` select the action called `Remove Dust` and press the play button
-	- You can check to see if you are happy with the infill by comparing the layer called `Dust Removed` with the layer called `Image`.
-If you want to do the removal in a specific part of the image, erease the `Dust Removed` layer in that spot.
-If there is more dust that wasn't removed, you can select the `Inpainting Brush Tool` and remove them manually
+	- To remove dust that was missed: Use `Spot Healing Tool`
+	- To undo the dust removal in certain areas: Use a `Layer Mask` & a brush set to black to paint over the areas
 7. Edit the image to your liking and export it!

 ### Use with DSLR Scans